BayuDC/Buahpedia/README.md

-# buahpedia
+# Buahpedia
-A simple static web that shows about fruits
+A simple static web that provides information about fruits.